mponza/SalIE/README.md

 **Requirements.** For running SalIE out-of-the-box, your machine needs only to have Java and [sbt](https://www.scala-sbt.org/) preinstalled.

-**Setting-up.** Download this repository recursively, apply the patch and downlaod the pre-crafted embeddings with:
+**Setting-up.** Download this repository recursively, apply the patch with:

     git clone --recursive https://github.com/mponza/SalIE
     cd SalIE
     bash src/main/bash/patch.sh
-    bash src/main/download-resources.sh

-that will be properely collocated into `data/embeddings` directory.
+Then download the precrafted embeddings from [here](https://groviera1.di.unipi.it:5001/sharing/kk1Y1KerQ) in `path/to/downloaded/zip` and unzip the archive into `data/embeddings` with:

+    unzip path/to/downloaded/zip -d data/embeddings

+Now you are ready to run SalIE.

-**Running.** Given a data collection stored in `path/to/input/data` folder, where each element is a text file, you can extract its salient open facts with SalIE by typing:
+**Running.** Given a data collection stored in `path/to/input/data` folder, where each element of the folder is a text file (i.e., `.txt`), you can extract its salient open facts with SalIE by typing:

-    src/main/bash/salient-extraction.sh path/to/input/data path/to/output/data
+    src/main/bash/salient-extraction.sh path/to/input/data path/to/output/data minieMode

-where `path/to/output/data` is the folder on which the salient open facts will be stored in the following JSON format:
+where ``minieMode` can be `agg`, `safe`, `dict` or `comp` (for, respectively, aggressive, safe, dictionary and complete mode) and `path/to/output/data` is the folder on which the salient open facts will be stored in the following JSON format:

     {
         "docID":         string      document ID